 Sexual abuse – the abuser may sexually assault or rape their partner who may not physically be able to stop them or understand what is happening to them.

 The Care Act 2014 came into effect on 1 April 2015.
-The Act defines an Adult at Risk as someone who:
+The Act sets out Adult Safeguarding requirements for an Adult at Risk.

 Outreach support is available to women with disabilities across Cambridgeshire and Peterborough.

 - If you live in Cambridge City, South Cambs or East Cambs call 01223 361214

 - If you live in Fenland, Huntingdonshire or Peterborough call 07787 255821